 Inspection, testing, and maintenance.
 Verify the design of IROFS provided for adequate inspection, testing, and maintenance, to ensure their availability and reliability to perform their function when needed.

 Criticality control.
-Verify the design provided for criticality control including adherence to the double contingency principle and compliance with the performance requirements of 70.61.
+Verify the design provided for criticality control including adherence to the double contingency principle and compliance with the performance requirements of 10 CFR 70.61.

 Instrumentation and controls.
 Verify the design provided for inclusion of instrumentation and control systems to monitor and control the behavior of IROFS.

-Verify that acility and system design and facility layout based on defense-in-depth practices.
+Verify that facility and system design and facility layout is based on defense-in-depth practices.
 Verify the design incorporated, to the extent practicable, preference for the selection of engineered controls over administrative controls to increase overall system reliability.
 Verify the design incorporated features that enhance safety by reducing challenges to IROFS.

+Changes that involve new processes at existing facilities and were submitted to the NRC for approval do not require an in-depth inspection of the baseline design criteria.
+The inspection should be focused on verifying the licensee implemented the change in accordance with the license amendment and the safety evaluation report.

+NOTE: The review of changes involving new processes does not need to be a separate inspection sample.
+Inspectors can select a new process within their sample and implement all the applicable requirements of this procedure.

+Records Retention

+Inspection Requirements

-Verify the licensee maintains records of changes to its facility 10 CFR 70.72(f) eview the licensee’s document retention policy to records created under 10 CFR 70.72 are lifetime records include a written evaluation that provides the bases for the determination that the changes do not require prior Commission approval.
+Verify the licensee maintains records of changes to its facility in accordance with 10 CFR 70.72(f) (if applicable) and the conditions of the license.
+Review the licensee’s document retention policy to verify records created under 10 CFR 70.72 are lifetime records and include a written evaluation that provides the bases for the determination that the changes do not require prior Commission approval.

+Inspection Guidance

+Determine if the licensee has measures in place to retain records of changes to the facility/licensing documents in accordance with 10 CFR 70.72(f) (if applicable) and the conditions of the license.
+Licensees should consider having a document control system for plant changes and the ability to recover records in the event of a computer system failure, accidental damage, or natural disaster.
+Licensees shall maintain these records until the license is terminated or as stated in the license.

-88070-0 RESOURCE ESTIMATE
+88070-03 RESOURCE ESTIMATE

 The size of the inspection team formed to implement this inspection procedure will vary depending on the scope and number of changes made during the year.
-Engineering (e.g., mechanical, electrical, structural, etc.), chemical safety, radiation protection, fire protection, and criticality safety personnel should be selected as appropriate for the team.
-The hours of inspection
+Engineering (e.g., mechanical, electrical, structural, etc.), chemical safety, radiation protection, fire protection, and criticality safety personnel should be selected, as appropriate, for the team.
+The hours of on-site inspection are as described in IMC 2600 Appendix B.

+This procedure does not apply to fuel fabrication facilities that have a corrective action program credited by the NRC in accordance with Regulatory Guide 3.75, “Corrective Action Programs for Fuel Cycle Facilities.”

-88070-0 PROCEDURE COMPLETION
+88070-04 PROCEDURE COMPLETION